-The College accepts cash, cheque and internet deposits via BPay (including credit cards) and CompassPay where applicable.
-An EFTPOS terminal is available at the Front Office for payments.
+The College's preferred method of payment is via the Compass Parent Portal.
+We also accept cash and cheques, these can be handed into the Front Office.
+We also accept BPAY payments, the individual reference details are available at the bottom of your monthly College statement.
+An EFTPOS terminal is also available at the Front Office for payments.
 Cash out is not available.
 Note: Overseas credit cards attract additional fees which will be charged to the student's account.